 I.H.
 Asper School of Business

 The I.H.
 Asper School of Business has gained an international reputation for developing programs that enhance skills relevant for current and future managers in organizations operating in a global environment.
 The school offers a variety of undergraduate and graduate programs, including both a full-time and part-time MBA program, and a Ph.D. program.
 The I.H.
-Asper School of Business was accredited by the Association to Advance Collegiate Schools of Business (AACSB) in 1999 and was reaccredited in 2009.
+Asper School of Business was accredited by the Association to Advance Collegiate Schools of Business (AACSB) in 1999 and was reaccredited in 2009 and 2015.
 Less than five per cent of business schools worldwide earn this international recognition.